Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Las Lagunas Boutique Hotel

-If you want to treat yourself to a fancy jungle escape, Las Lagunas Boutique Hotel is the way to go.
-This stunning hotel in a secluded reserve boasts private bungalows suspended over a gorgeous lagoon.
-Take a look at my full review of Las Lagunas Boutique Hotel.
-It has all the info on the fun activities you can do there.
+If you want to treat yourself to a luxury jungle escape, Las Lagunas Boutique Hotel is one of the most special places to stay in Petén.
+This hotel has private bungalows over a lagoon, nature activities, and a secluded setting that feels worlds away from everything.
+Read my full review of Las Lagunas Boutique Hotel.
 Book Las Lagunas Hotel here.

 Las Lagunas Hotel Guatemala